 — Acts 6:2-4 NLT

 O Father, we want to be your people.
 We want to live on mission for Jesus and his Kingdom.
 However, we get diverted and divided by all sorts of problems.
 We need your guidance, O God, through the Holy Spirit.
 We want to inspire new leaders by involving other disciples in ministry.
 We want to meet the needs of your people through tender care.
 We want our leaders to remain focused on their primary tasks that you have called them to fulfill.
-Help each of us, Lord Jesus, to see our need to be involved, use our spiritual gifts, and remain true to the calling you have given us.
+Help each of us, Lord Jesus, to see our need to be involved, to use our spiritual gifts, and to remain true to the calling you have given us.
 We pray this to your glory.
 Amen.

 Related Scripture Readings

 - Acts 13:1-3

 - 1 Timothy 4:12-16; 2 Timothy 4:1-5